darshangaikwad4114/Webpack-app-starter/readme.md

 4. Start the development server by running `npm start` or `yarn start`.
 5. Open your browser and navigate to `http://localhost:8080` (or the specified port).
 6. Begin developing your JavaScript application using the provided environment.

+## Configuration

+To configure the Webpack App Starter, follow these steps:

+1. Open the project's root directory.
+2. Locate the `webpack.config.js` file.
+3. Open the `webpack.config.js` file in a text editor.
+4. Modify the configuration options according to your project requirements.

 ## Contributing :raised_hands: